 Ages: 5 years to 85 yearsTesting time: 5-10 minutesAdministration: Individual

-The new KOPPITZ- 2 has been expanded to cover a broad age range with additional designs and a revised scoring system to add reliability at all levels.
+One of the most frequently used psychological tests of the last century has been extensively revised and updated for today's applications to your practice.
+The new KOPPITZ-2 has been expanded to cover a broad age range with additional designs and a revised scoring system to add reliability at all levels.
 For the first time, the Koppitz Developmental Scoring System has been normed on a nationally stratified, census matched sample of children and adults from throughout the United States.

 The KOPPITZ-2 requires the examinee to draw increasingly complex figures from a model (the Bender designs) on a plain sheet of white paper and to organize the task independently.

 The KOPPITZ-2 assesses the ability to relate visual stimuli accurately to motor responses and to organize the drawing task independently.
 It does so using a less structured task than other tests of visual-motor integration, thereby providing a more ecologically sound approach to assessment of visual-motor integration skills relative to highly structured drawing tasks.

 Use the KOPPITZ-2 to:

 A special chapter of the Manual is devoted to the Koppitz Emotional Indicators (EIs) and their proper use.
 A specialized scoring form is provided just for this purpose to make scoring of the Koppitz EIs easy and objective but also to maintain them as a separate record from the Developmental Scoring System.

 Order the KOPPITZ-2 WITH or WITHOUT the Bender Cards!